Dear Home-Ec 101,

 When scrubbing tile, you want to avoid harsh cleaners.
 Acids usually won’t affect the tile, but they can damage the seal protecting the grout and if the grout is unsealed, they can damage the grout itself.
 Strongly alkaline cleaners (like bleach) can also damage the sealant.

 Before starting, check to see if your grout is sealed.
 Don’t worry, there’s a very simple test for this.
 Just sprinkle a drop of water on the grout, if it beads, the grout is sealed and you are on easy street -well as easy as life with three young kids ever is.
 If the grout darkens where the water was applied, the grout needs to be sealed, pronto.
-Since it has to be cleaned first, I’ll address how to seal grout in a future post.
+The grout has to be cleaned first and then stained.

 You should NOT need to scrub your flooring often.
 This should only happen a couple of times a year at most or if you’ve slacked for a while and the dirt has had a chance to get comfortable with help from sticky friends like hair spray or spilled food.
 I have a steam cleaner I use for routine cleaning.